luke-c-sargent/bento-local/README.md

 ### Initialize your bento-local project

 Bento-Local includes initialization scripts that will prepare your local checkout for building.
 These scripts will checkout all of the required Bento source code and include demo data to use if desired.
-After running the initialization script your Bento-Local project will be ready to be built.
+After running the initialization scripts your Bento-Local project will be ready to be built.

 Details for the initialization script can be found in the README file in bento-local/initialization.
-Note that for modes other than "dev_mode" building bento-local will require updates to configuration files.
+Note that for modes other than "dev_mode", building bento-local will require updates to configuration files.
 Initializing your bento-local project will create the following additional folders:

 * bento-frontend: cloned from https://github.com/CBIIT/bento-frontend.git
 * bento-backend: cloned from https://github.com/CBIIT/bento-backend.git